 Thank you for being part of this significant milestone in FES.
 Your support, prayers and friendships are valuable to us as we move into this New Season.

-It was a humbling learning experience as the team conducted a 2 days mobile clinic to serve the people there.
-For many, it was a first time experience and being stretched out of their comfort zone was some lessons learnt.
+It was a humbling learning experience as the team conducted a 2 days mobile clinic there.
+For many, it was a first time experience and being stretched out of their comfort zone.
 Taking care of the children while their parents are at the clinic was also a fulfilling time of ministry!

 Capacity-Building Sessions with Our Partners in Timor Leste

 Our recent trip to Timor Leste has been a fruitful and needed trip for the team.
 It was an orientation trip for Chris Herbert & Thurston before they are sent there long term in September.

 This is their second trip there and in this trip, they discovered much serendipity.

 The names that they have given for this trip: